StoneStepsInc/fit/README.md

 ## SQLite Database

-The SQLite database contains two tables, one for scans and one for files.
+The SQLite database contains tables described in this section.

 All text fields are stored as UTF-8 characters.
 Note that all text comparisons in SQLite are case-sensitive and `ABC` will not